Malang (film): Plot

-Anjaney Agashe, a rugged drug-addicted Inspector, gets rid of known criminals by killing them and staging their deaths as an encounter as his daughter Vaani had been shot during a raid in Goa.
+Anjaney Agashe, a rugged drug-addicted Inspector, gets rid of known criminals by killing them and staging their deaths as an encounter.

 Meanwhile, Advait Thakur, a released convict, immediately calls Agashe and informs him of an upcoming murder of a cop and wishes him Happy Solstice.
-Michael Rodrigues is Agashe's colleague and a plays-by-the-rules cop whose personal life is breaking down as his wife Teresa is having an affair with another person.
+Michael Rodrigues is Agashe's colleague and a plays-by-the-rules cop whose personal life is breaking down as his wife Teresa is frustrated by his lack and fear of intimacy.
 Later, Michael learns that his friend and co-worker Victor has been brutally murdered.
 At the crime scene, Michael meets Agashe and the two are instantly at odds with each other.

 Agashe wants to kill the killer, while Michael wants the killer to be imprisoned.
 It is implied that Advait is behind Victor's death.
 Advait soon kills Michael's colleagues Nitin and Deven, where Michael becomes suspicious of Jessie, a drug-addicted prostitute and Advait's friend.
 It is implied that Jessie has been helping Advait with the murders.
 Michael notices her in the room and follows her to her presiding place.
 On knowing that Michael is following her, Jessie tries to burn down the evidence at her place, but Michael enters and learns that he is also one of the targets on Advait's hitlist.
 Advait surrenders himself to Agashe and Michael's past with Advait is revealed.

 Past: Advait, a cheerful and happy-go-lucky guy, meets Sara Nambiar at a rave party in Goa.
 The two fall in love and decide to travel and party together as vagrants.
 One day, Sara finds out that she is pregnant with Advait's child.
 The two initially decide to mutually abort the child.
-At another rave party, Agashe gatecrashes the same party to capture drug dealers and a shootout ensues, where Vaani is killed in the crossfire.
+At another rave party, Agashe gatecrashes the same party to capture drug dealers and a shootout ensues, where Vaani, Agahse's daughter, is killed in the crossfire.
 Sara witnesses Agashe's breakdown at Vaani's death and changes her mind.
 Vaani's death also leads to Agashe's alcoholism, drug addiction and his change in personality.
-Sara tells Advait of her decision and she does not need a nomadic life.
-Having a fear of commitment, Advait leaves Sara and goes towards the northern mountains to meet a friend, but Advait soon realizes his mistake and returns back to Goa to reunite with Sara.
+Sara tells Advait of her decision and that she does not need a nomadic life.
+Having a fear of commitment, Advait leaves Sara and goes towards the northern mountains to stay with a friend, but he tells Advait that while he may loose the freedom he enjoyed and will face plenty of other struggles, settling down with Sara and his child will also bring a satisfaction and life he could never find as a vagrant, which his friend found after settling down with his own girlfriend.
+Encouraged, Adavit heads back to Goa.